Table of Contents

 Once complete, what remains are bone fragments that have been reduced to ash-like particles.
 These remains are then collected and placed in an urn for final disposition – either burial, scattering, or kept by family members.

 It’s important to note that there may be cultural or religious considerations when it comes to choosing cremation as an option for handling one’s remains.
 It’s always best to consult with family members and/or spiritual advisors before making any decisions about end-of-life arrangements.
+Many people also find it beneficial to plan ahead.

 THE PROS OF CREMATION